Bringing 400 million players together, in a world that stayed apart

 As the largest private funder of veterans’ employment, The Call of Duty Endowment (C.O.D.E) responded with purpose and urgency to combat a 31% increase in veterans seeking support for employment in 2020.
 Through an additional $2M donation from Activision Blizzard, C.O.D.E had its best performing year, placing veterans at under 1/6th the cost incurred by the U.S. Government.
 In December, the second annual C.O.D.E Bowl raised more than $900,000 to support the Endowment’s mission, more than doubling funds raised in 2019.

 Pelagos broke ground as one of the first explicitly transgender characters in the Warcraft series.
 Presenting as female in his mortal life, he chose to be a man in Shadowlands.

 Overwatch features 32 heroes, of which 13 are women, 12 are heroes of color, and two are gay.
-Tony Hawk’s Pro Skater introduced a selection of new skaters including the addition of two female skaters from Brazil and Japan, two African American females, and Leo Baker, a non-binary skater.
+Tony Hawk’s Pro Skater introduced a selection of new skaters, including the addition of two female skaters from Brazil and Japan, and Leo Baker, a non-binary skater.
 In Call of Duty: Black Ops Cold War, players can now, as a first for the franchise’s single player mode, select 'non-binary' as a gender option.